shamshadM/shamshadm.github.io/files/unix/Input-Output-Redirections.md

 We have already seen one use of the cat command to write the contents of a file to the screen.

-Now type cat without specifing a file to read
+Now type cat without specifying a file to read
 ```scss
 $ cat
 ```